Travel experience in Peru, including Cusco’s colorful culture and hiking Rainbow Mountain.

-After two weeks in Cusco, I am completely in love with this amazing city.
+After living and working in Cusco for two weeks, I am completely in love with this amazing city.

 While many of these souvenir stores sell similar products, I never tire of browsing through all of them.
 I could gaze at the gorgeous paintings or admire the delicate ceramic dishware for hours.
 Everything contains so much detail and color that it’s hard to look away from the visually pleasing appearance of the shops.

 Another colorful experience I had in Peru was climbing Rainbow Mountain.
 Though this place is outside of Cusco, I simply could not write an article about color and fail to mention this adventure.

 After leaving Cusco at 3:30am, hiking for 18km in 5 hours and reaching an altitude of 5,100 m above sea level, this day trip resulted in aching legs, sunburnt faces, and tired lungs.
 But the natural scenery made the struggle absolutely worth it.

 For an in-depth account of the hike, read my article, Conquering Rainbow Mountain, Peru.

 So my experience in Cusco thus far has been undeniably colorful and enjoyable in so many ways.

 Milhouse Hostel, where I live and work, is full of amazing people and an intoxicating energy.
 So many guests I’ve met here keep saying they are staying here longer than they planned, and I can see why.